oncomouse/AndrewPilsch.com/source/blog/2014-07-30-the-right-not-to.html.md

 That these rights *to* are such a battleground (open carry, abortion, marijuana legalization) is curious.
 I'm starting to build a case in my head for something we might call a **vocabulary of the posthuman**, because we're entering (or have entered) an era where posthumanism, to be flip, stops being funny.
 Long a shocking pose---"you know you're actually a thin tissue of juridical, biological, and narratological texts sutured together by access to technology and capital"---posthumanism is becoming the actual world in which we all live: [personhood is more mutable than it once was and appeals to basic, fundamental, or ineffable humanity are not even gestured toward anymore](http://www.washingtonpost.com/blogs/worldviews/files/2014/07/2014-07-16T145202Z_01_GAZ40_RTRIDSP_3_PALESTINIANS-ISRAEL.jpg).

-At the same time, we all act *as-if-human*, as though concepts and arguments and even words inherited from the Enlightenment and its vision of a stable essence.
+At the same time, we all act *as-if-human*, as though concepts and arguments and even words inherited from the Enlightenment and its vision of a stable essence still apply to our subtractive and ad-hoc posthuman existence.
 This *as-if*-ness is where I think something like viewing the transition from a rights language of "to" to "not" comes into play: we conceptualize rights as add-ons, upgrades we add to the Amazon order of our humanity.

 But, perhaps we need to start thinking about them as subtractive: I have the right not to worry about being shot in an airport terminal.
 The right of all of us who don't choose to bring a gun to a public place should outweigh the right of the one idiot who did, but our language of rights (granting, gaining, giving, etc.) doesn't convey this noöspheric understanding of rights.